rickcr/mybatis-spring-zk/README.md

 There are sample filters included.
 By default the local is used when you do a build.
 For this sample application the filters don't do much since we're using a standalone internal db, but in real life you'd have different datasource properties for different environments.
 The filter will replace the appropriate wildcards in anything under web-inf (you could change this in your pom.)
 The filter currently replaces the wildcards in web-application.properties and the spring config files (in real life the datasource you see commented out in services-config.xml would be replaced based on your filter.)
 To build using a different profile, for example the qa version, you'd just switch to building with a different profile from maven: mvn clean install -P qa

+[ I still need to clean up the pom.xml some.
+I know I have some un-needed dependencies in there (I started this project as a port of a more complex project so not everything is completely cleaned up in this simplified application.) ]

 MyBatis
 -------
 Many people might be coming at this from experience with ORMs such as Hibernate.
 MyBatis isn't an ORM tool but a sql mapping tool.
 I prefer using MyBatis, but not going to get into all the reasons why in this readme.
 The basics with Spring here are really simple.